tylerlong/slim_text/README.md

 63. bug: refresh page before desktop notification closes, the notification never closes
     1. cannot dismiss the notification window upon refreshing, this is a bug of chrome, so postpone
         1. https://code.google.com/p/chromium/issues/detail?id=40262
-66. get rid of options page, move the options to menu?
-    1. move the options to menu!
-    2. think again! think about the future: can I get rid of it for ever? or just currently?
 68. auto detect file change outside of the editor and load the newest content into editor
     1. advanced feature, postpone
 85. windows bug: does not support chinese characters in path